 Test pH Daily

-The pH level of your DWC hydroponic system needs tested daily.
-This reading gives you an accurate account of how much nutrients the water contains, and more importantly how much it needs added to it.
+The pH level of your DWC hydroponic system needs testing daily.
+This reading gives you an accurate account of how many nutrients the water contains, and more importantly how much it needs to be added to it.

 Test EC Daily